 That’s the acute discomfort.
 Demanding my focus chronically is the humid stickiness that permeates every surface of my body.
 At this point, my clothing feels more like soggy paper.
 The household walls across the street and close to my right are high, variegated, and annoyingly bare.
 With no passerby in sight so far, there is no escape.
 I am alone in this mundane struggle.
 The only saving grace from the incessantly burning sun is the relief of my first in-person class.
 I’m not bubbly or giddy, just expectant mixed with a tinge of nervousness.

 I welcome the sun’s immense and uncomfortable pressure.
 It’s too good of a coincidence that the heat advisory warning overlapped with this momentous occasion — already delayed by two weeks, in fact.
 I tend to entertain myself with my own humor nowadays.
 I think it’s a habit I developed who-knows-when during that swath of solitude.
 All-in-all, I consider the sun’s grace a harsh “welcome back.”

 I admire it.

-An acquaintance of mine said once, “I started playing chess when I was five.”
+Someone I knew once said, “I started playing chess when I was five.”

 “Oh, is that why you’re so good now?”